septag/rizz-space-invaders/README.md

 It demonstrates how to make a simple game with _rizz_ and shows multiple features, which some of them were not necessary for this type of game, but implemented as a test for the framework:

-- Basic game setup and initiaization
+- Basic game setup and initialization
 - 2D Sprites and basic animations
 - Audio
 - Input (keyboard + gamepad)